Customize the Login and Logout on NetBSD

 || ||

-Display at login my cow-ified fortunes by modifying .profile:
+To display at login my cow-ified fortunes, modify .profile:

 $ vi ~/.profile